ecg-icas/icas/src/source/reference/get-report-summary.rst

 Field                   Code    Error message               Description
 ====================    ====    =======================     ==============================================================================
-startDate               2001    invalid argument            must be a valid date in format 'yyyy-MM-dd' endDate                 2001    invalid argument            must be a valid date in format 'yyyy-mm-dd' startDate/endDate       2002    out of range                endDate should be after startDate
+startDate               2001    invalid argument            must be a valid date in format 'yyyy-MM-dd' endDate                 2001    invalid argument            must be a valid date in format 'yyyy-MM-dd' startDate/endDate       2002    out of range                endDate should be after startDate
 ====================    ====    =======================     ==============================================================================